Open Space Is an Individual Community Decision

 Then when finally development is all you have, the scarcity value of preservation and conservation of your wilderness and parks begins to be appreciated again.
-If you're reading this in a rural place, you might be thinking space is all you have.
-And again you could be correct.
+If you're reading this in a rural place, you might be thinking you have too much space.
+But that space is valuable for maintaining environmental sustainability.
+So the trick with open space is to have the right amount, of an appropriate type.

 • It provides habitat for the wildflowers, songbirds, and the world's other flora and fauna on which we depend in countless ways.